rock-hopper/makesfz/README.md

 Alternatively, running 'makesfz -s' creates a single .sfz file named after the current directory.
 Each .wav file found is mapped to its own MIDI key, by default starting at C4.

-The script also allows a key range and the "key center" to be specified, a specific MIDI channel can be set, and either wav or ogg files can be used.
+The script also allows a key range and the "key center" to be specified, a specific MIDI channel can be set, and wav, flac, or ogg files can be used.
 Keys can be either the key name (# or b allowed) or MIDI key number.

 For example, to set a key range from C2 - C5: